The Future of Multifamily Websites Is User-Friendly

 What is responsive apartment web design, anyway?

 First impressions are everything, especially when it comes to your multifamily website.
 If you came across a web page that was cluttered and difficult to navigate, you would probably exit the page.
 Your prospective or current residents are the same way.
-In fact, 94% of people say they do not trust a website with unresponsive design.
+In fact, 94% of people say they do not trust a website with an unresponsive design.

 If your multifamily website has a responsive apartment web design, that means it responds or adjusts when viewed on different devices.
 Got a smartphone?
 A widescreen desktop monitor?
 Something in between, perhaps, like a tablet?
 If you are like most users, then you probably browse the web on more than one of these devices.
 Responsive apartment web design is an approach to building your multifamily website that allows it to display and function well on any device.